 Mobile Commerce

-There is no doubt that mobile commerce is rapidly growing with each passing day, and is likely to hit over $710 billion in the US alone by the year 2025. eCommerce players will also start targeting countries where the smartphone user base is growing.
+There is no doubt that mobile commerce is rapidly growing with each passing day, and is projected to significantly exceed $700 billion in the US alone by the year 2025. eCommerce players will also start targeting countries where the smartphone user base is growing.
 By doing this they will be able to step into the untapped markets and grow their revenue.

 One of the main reasons behind this is affordable smartphones and data plans.
 There are quite a lot of countries focusing on affordable data plans.
 As a result, more and more people are online.
 So in the future, we are going to see more startups coming out, often launching on accessible platforms like Shopify, and increasing the whole eCommerce market.